PaulDance/cargo-liner/README.md

  * Create the configuration file to be located at: `$CARGO_HOME/liner.toml`.
    * See the reference documentation about [Cargo Home] if you have trouble locating the directory.
+ * If you are using a different Cargo installation root than `$CARGO_HOME`, please make sure it is properly configured in the `$CARGO_INSTALL_ROOT` environment variable or the `install.root` key of the `$CARGO_HOME/config.toml` file so that the current tool may be able to detect that on itself.
+See the [`cargo install` documentation](cargo-install) for more details about this.
  * Populate the file with packages you wish to be installed, for example:

    ```toml